https://legal.aprio.com/wp-content/uploads/2026/06/adr-hero-img.png

 We advocate negotiations and arbitrations and we advise on pre-litigation dispute resolution and negotiated settlement legal options that keep matters contained.

-When to Choose ADR Over Litigation
+When to choose ADR over litigation

 ADR or an out-of-court legal settlement may be the better path when: